Sir William Young, 2nd Baronet: Career

 On 30 October 1791, Young took a break from British politics and departed on a trip for several months in which he explored Barbados, St Vincent, Tobago, and Grenada, failing to save his plantations from bankruptcy and learn about the sugar industry and slave trade in the West Indies.
 He later documented part of his travels in the appendix of the second edition of An Historical Survey of the Island of Saint Domingo by Bryan Edwards in 1801, a book that defended the slave trade, in which he also served as chief editor.
 He printed a posthumous work of his grandfather, Brook Taylor, entitled Contemplatio Philosophica for private circulation in 1793, prefaced by a life of the author, and with an appendix containing letters by Bolingbroke, Bossuet, and others.
 Notable works by Young also included The rights of Englishmen, or, The British constitution of government compared with that of a democratic republic (1793); Considerations on Poorhouses and Workhouses: their Pernicious Tendency (1796), Instructions for the Armed Yeomanry (1797) and The West Indian Commonplace Book (1807).

-Young reported that he had been extremely well treated by his slaves, presenting him with gifts and putting on festivities for him.
+Young reported that he had been extremely well treated by his slaves, who he claimed had presented him with gifts and put on festivities for him.
 On returning home to England to resume his MP duties for St Mawes in 1792, he advocated the amelioration of conditions for slaves, arguing that the trade of human beings from Africa to the islands would naturally die out without the need for parliamentary intervention.
 However, Young's reform plans were 'naïve and utopian', and William Wilberforce and his allies gained enough votes to pass the Slave Trade Act 1807.
 The same year, Young was appointed Governor of Tobago, a post which he retained until his death.
 He died on 10 January 1815 at Government House, Tobago.

 Personal life

-On 12 August 1777, he married Sarah at St George the Martyr, Queen Square, London, the daughter and coheir of Charles Lawrence and his wife, Mary.
+On 12 August 1777, he married Sarah at St George the Martyr, Queen Square, London, the daughter and coheir of Charles Lawrence and his wife, Mary, née Mihil.
 They had four sons and two daughters.
-Sarah died in 1791 and Young remarried on 22 April 1793 at St George, Hanover Square, London, to Barbara, the daughter of Colonel Richard Talbot and his wife, Margaret, later Baroness Talbot of Malahide.
+Sarah died in 1791 and Young remarried on 22 April 1793 at St George's, Hanover Square, London, to Barbara, the daughter of Colonel Richard Talbot and his wife, Margaret, later Baroness Talbot of Malahide.
 Sarah's uncle was Peter Talbot, Archbishop of Dublin.
 She survived Young, dying 15 years later after his death in 1830.